Historic

 RAINFOREST FLORA & FAUNA

-It’s no wonder that Maui attracts visitors from all over the world.
-There so are many simply stunning, and often very rare, varieties of flowers and flowering trees on Maui that can be found thriving in Maui’s 17 climate zones (no, that’s not a typo!) it’s downright incredible.
-Bird of Paradise, Heliconia, Hibiscus & Protea is just a few favorites among hundreds of other exotic plant species found along the Road to Hana, creating an eclectic, visually thrilling palette of colors rarely seen elsewhere.
+Maui attracts visitors worldwide with its stunning and often rare varieties of flowers and flowering trees.
+Thriving in Maui’s 17 climate zones (yes, 17!), the island is home to an incredible array of plants.
+Bird of Paradise, Heliconia, Hibiscus, and Protea are just a few favorites among hundreds of exotic species found along the Road to Hāna, creating a vibrant, visually thrilling palette of colors rarely seen elsewhere.

 KEANAE PENINSULA